 So, you’re thinking about buying a used truck camper to save money.
 Going this route certainly has merit.
 A five-year old truck camper that went for $23,000 new can be bought for perhaps half that price used.
-Not only that, but there’s no sales tax if you buy from a private seller.
+Not only that, but there’s usually no sales tax if you buy from a private seller.
 Buying a pre-owned truck camper, however, can be risky.
 Unless you’re buying used from a dealership that offers a 30-day warranty, there’s no safety net.
 You’re buying the camper “as is,” which means you’ll own any pre-existing issues with the camper.
 I’ve bought and restored several used RVs over the years, mostly Airstream travel trailers, so I know the pitfalls and rewards associated with going this route.
-The purpose of this article is to help those who are interested in buying a used truck camper to find one and to provide a list of items to inspect to reduce risk.
+The purpose of this article is to not only provide a number of tips for buying a used truck camper, but to also minimize risk.

 First things first.
 Choose a truck camper model or floor plan that appeals to you.
 Narrowing the list to one or two campers will save you time, reduce frustration, and help focus your search.
 If you already own a pickup truck, make sure you choose a camper that is under your truck’s payload rating.
 This is important.
 The standard rule of thumb is to add 500 pounds to the dry weight of the camper if it’s a pop-up or 1,000 pounds to the dry weight if it’s a hard-side truck camper.
 You can usually find the camper’s dry weight on a sticker on the back of the camper or in the interior of the camper inside a cabinet door.
 You’ll also want to keep in mind the size and dimensions of the camper to ensure it will fit in the bed of your pickup truck.
 This basically means matching short-bed campers with short-bed pickup trucks and long-bed campers with long-bed pickup trucks.